westhouseit/Postmaster/README.md

 # Postmaster
 Email notifications for ExpressionEngine.

 Postmaster is not supported by the original developer.
-For discussion of a possible EE3 version please see https://github.com/westhouseit/Postmaster/issues/1
+A version with fixes for EE3 is being worked on in the EE3 branch.
+Please note that this is an Alpha version with many bugs and is not safe to use in Production.